Saproamanita thiersii: Taxonomy

-Sapromanita thiersii was first described in 1957 by Harry Delbert Thiers, an American mycologist, who had spotted it on a campus lawn when he was a student.
+Sapromanita thiersii was first described in 1957 by American mycologist Harry Delbert Thiers, who had spotted it on a campus lawn when he was a student.
 He named it Amanita alba but that name was disallowed as it had already been used for another species.
 In 1969 it was renamed by the Dutch mycologist Cornelis Bas as Amanita thiersii in honour of its finder.
 It used to be placed in the genus Amanita in the section Lepidella and subsection Vittadiniae.
 Bas created the stirps (an informal ranking below species level) Thiersii, in which he placed S. thiersii along with A. albofloccosa, A. aureofloccosa, A. foetens and A. praeclara.
 The mushroom is commonly called "Thiers' lepidella".

 Then in 2016 Scott Redhead and his associates created the genus Saproamanita for the saprophytic members of Amanita (sensu largo) but the new name Saproamanita thiersii is very controversial and not broadly accepted.

 Description

 The cap is white and dry, measuring 3.5-10 cm wide, and convex in shape (conico- or plano-convex).
 It often has a broad low umbo.
 The cap's flesh may be 10 mm thick.
 At first the cap is covered by the soft, white fragmentary remains of the universal veil, which become more widely separated as the cap expands.
 They are shaggy and somewhat sticky.

 The gills are of varying lengths.
 They are free from the stipe and vary from crowded to widely spaced.
 They may be narrow or broad and are white to creamy yellow in color.
 The stipe is white and is 8-20 cm long and 10–20 mm wide.
 In some specimens, the stipe bruises to a yellow color.
 It is either hollow or lightly stuffed with a cottony tissue.
 The bulb at the base is slightly broader than the rest of the stipe.
 The bulb is 2.5 cm long and 2.2 cm wide.
 A shaggy, drooping ring is present which is often shed before maturity.

 Spores of S. thiersii are white and roughly spherical.
-They measure approximately 7.8 – 9.8 by 7.3 – 9.0 µm and are amyloid.
+They measure approximately 7.8–9.8 by 7.3–9.0 μm and are amyloid.
 In an analysis, both monokaryotic (one nucleus per cell) and dikaryotic (two nuclei per cell) strains were isolated from fruit bodies.
 All the spores were found to be binucleate but the researchers believed that in the monokaryotic strain, the second nucleus had failed to pass through the germ tube.

 The odor of this mushroom is indistinct but with age can become unpleasant, like that of decay or cheese.
 The fungus is said to taste oily bitter or bitter metallic.